davetrollope-fsml/sequence-toolkit/README.md

 # Welcome to the Sequence Toolkit

+This project is being open sourced from a private project.
+This is just the beginning of the open source efforts, thus, not all your typical install instructions exist yet.
+What follows are the traditional instructions which should work from the build dir of CLion or the root of an in-source build, and the API bindings are not currently included...
+Coming...

+Its main development platform is a CLion project, but it can be build in-source using more traditional methods...

 ## CLion

-This project is being open sourced.
-Its main development platform is a CLion project from an exiting code base, but it can be build insource using more traditional methods...
-This is just the beginning, thus, not all your typical install instructions exist yet.
-What follows are the traditional instructions which should work from the build dir of CLion or the root of an in-source build
+Load the project and build it...
+You probably know how already...

 ## In Source Building